Deformations of Dimer Models: Dimer models and perfect matching polygons

-\begin{remark} The description of height changes depends on a choice of the coordinate system fixed in $\TT$ (i.e., a choice of the fundamental domain).
-A change of a coordinate system induces $\GL(2,\ZZ)$ action on the PM polygon, and this action does not affect our problem.
+\begin{Remark} The description of height changes depends on the choice of the coordinate system fixed in $\TT$ (i.e., the choice of a fundamental domain).
+A change of a coordinate system induces a $\GL(2,\ZZ)$-action on the PM polygon, and this action does not affect our problem.
 In the following, we say that two polygons $P$ and $Q$ are \emph{$\GL(2,\ZZ)$-equivalent} if they are transformed into each other by $\GL(2,\ZZ)$-transformations, in which case we denote $P\cong Q$.
-Thus, we may fix the fundamental domain of $\TT$.
-Also, we remark that the description of this polygon $\Delta_\Gamma$ depends on a choice of the reference perfect matching, but it is determined up to translations. \end{remark}
+Thus, we may fix some fundamental domain of~$\TT$.
+Also, we remark that the description of the polygon $\Delta_\Gamma$ depends on the choice of a reference perfect matching, but it is determined up to translations. \end{Remark}